Exploring New Mexico - Land of Enchantment

 | Activities: Hiking, White Water Rafting, Stand Up Paddle Boarding, & Culture

 New Mexico is called the Land of Enchantment and we think we know why.
 It has stunning desert landscapes, breathtaking mountains, great cuisine and a spectacular river - the Rio Grande.
 It has a mix of European American, Native American, and Mexican heritage, the state is a unique and colorful place to visit.
 We've picked a sample of the some of the best that it has to offer in hiking, exploring and adventure.
-We'll go hiking, rafting and stand up paddle boarding and have time to browse Santa Fe's galleries and museums.
+We'll go hiking, kayaking, and rafting and have time to browse Santa Fe's galleries and museums.

 We will also explore the area's cultural history, explore Bandelier National Monument, Chaco Canyon National Monument, and Ghost Ranch, and have the option to soothe our muscles at the spa at Ten Thousand Waves.